percona/pmm/docs/how-to/troubleshoot.md

     Replace `admin:admin` with your username/password, and replace `PMM_SERVER` with your server address.

+    !!! note alert alert-primary ""
-    > You will not see the logs using this method.
+        You will not see the logs using this method.

 Refresh The Home page in 2-5 min and you should see that PMM was updated.